whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 Wow!
 What was missing is a surprising client-side `img.removeAttribute("src")` right before the call to `img.remove()`, otherwise the socket will stay open and continue to receive pushes from the MJPEG server.

-So in the _react_ SPA of my client I archieve the same behavior by using an effect hook.
+So in the _React_ SPA of my client I archieve the same behavior by using an effect hook.
 That one should remove the attribute in the unmount cycle:

 ```typescript
 import * as React from "react";